GabrielEValenzuela/chatML/README.md

 }
 ```

-Once user is registred, you can login
+Once the user is registered, you can log in.

 **Endpoint:**